Philippines President Marcos Announces Ban on POGOS

 Reports state that these operations employ as many as 25,000 Philippine residents and many more Chinese people.
 Some experts believe that this crackdown is related to the diplomatic tensions between Beijing and Manila over their claims in the South China Sea.

-PAGCOR estimates that around 40 offshore operators hold valid licenses, and dozens more work illegally (don’t own a license).
-They started gaining traction in 2016 when Rodrigo Duterte, the former president of the Philippines and predecessor to Marcos, established relatively friendly relations with China.
+PAGCOR estimates that around 40 offshore operators hold valid licenses, and dozens more work illegally.
+They started gaining traction in 2016 when former president Rodrigo Duterte established relatively friendly relations with China.
+Since then, the Philippines has become a major gambling hub for Chinese players, with illicit operators rising quickly during the pandemic.

 Pressure for the Move From Beijing